 The Delacroix family is in the mix right from the start.
-There's Dickie Delacroix, who gathers his stones with the other boys, there's Mr. Delacroix drawing his strip of paper, there's Mrs. Delacroix, chatting happily with Mrs. Graves (ah ha, the return of the Graves family) and Mrs. Tess Hutchinson (Tess, don't trust her!) – and then there's Mrs. Delacroix picking up a stone so large she needs to use both hands to pick it up.
+There's Dickie Delacroix, who gathers his stones with the other boys, there's Mr. Delacroix drawing his strip of paper, there's Mrs. Delacroix, chatting happily with Mrs. Graves and Mrs. Tess Hutchinson—and then there's Mrs. Delacroix picking up a stone so large she needs to use both hands to pick it up.

 We find it striking that Mrs. Delacroix is the only person who speaks to the otherwise silent Mrs. Graves, wife of the even more silent postmaster.
-In retrospect (to be literal-minded), Mrs. Delacroix's friendly relationship with the Graves family foreshadows her willingness to kill Tess Hutchinson with a smile on her face.
+In retrospect, Mrs. Delacroix's friendly relationship with the Graves family foreshadows her willingness to kill Tess Hutchinson with a smile on her face.
 The lottery appears completely natural to her, so much so that it doesn't strike her as a contradiction to chat happily with Tess one minute and attack her the next.